Curriculum Learning: A Survey: Abstract

 \section{Abstract}

 Training machine learning models in a meaningful order, from the easy samples to the hard ones, using curriculum learning can provide performance improvements over the standard training approach based on random data shuffling, without any additional computational costs.
 Curriculum learning strategies have been successfully employed in all areas of machine learning, in a wide range of tasks.
 However, the necessity of finding a way to rank the samples from easy to hard, as well as the right pacing function for introducing more difficult data can limit the usage of the curriculum approaches.
 In this survey, we show how these limits have been tackled in the literature, and we present different curriculum learning instantiations for various tasks in machine learning.
 We construct a multi-perspective taxonomy of curriculum learning approaches by hand, considering various classification criteria.
 We further build a hierarchical tree of curriculum learning methods using an agglomerative clustering algorithm, linking the discovered clusters with our taxonomy.
-At the end, we provide some interesting directions for future work.
+At the end, we provide some interesting directions for future work. \keywords{Curriculum learning \and Learning from easy to hard \and Self-paced learning \and Neural networks \and Deep learning.} \subclass{68T01 \and 68T05 \and 68T40 \and 68T45 \and 68T50 \and 68U10 \and 68U15}

 {